Best Travel Credit Cards in Canada for 2026

 The best travel cards offer strong travel rewards, extensive insurance, and additional travel perks.

 When selecting the right card for you, be sure to factor in your unique lifestyle and preferences.
 Do you appreciate a good airport lounge?
-Choose a card with top airport lounge access.
+Choose a card with generous airport lounge access.
 Are you planning to shop with your card abroad?
 You may prefer to focus on cards without foreign exchange fees.

-When choosing the right credit card for you, consider the factors that determine a card’s Genius Rating: rewards, fees, approval, perks, insurance, interest, and acceptance.
+Consider all the factors that determine a card's Genius Rating: rewards, fees, approval, perks, insurance, interest, and acceptance.

 Rewards